isabella232/dynamic-media-classic.en-1/help/quick-start-template-basics.md

 Be sure to publish all images associated with your template.

 To publish a template, mark it for publish and select the Publish button on the Global Navigation bar.
-Then select the Start Publish button.
+Then click **[!UICONTROL Submit Publish]**.
 See [Publishing templates](publishing-templates.md#publishing_templates).

 **5. Link a template to a web page**